fleetdm/fleet/articles/does-osquery-violate-the-new-york-employee-monitoring-law.md

 ![OSquery image](https://fleetdm.com/images/articles/osquery-a-tool-to-easily-ask-questions-about-operating-systems-cover-1600x900@2x.jpg)

-**TL;DR:** A new law requires private-sector employers based in the state of New York who participate in monitoring activities to provide written notice to all employees.
+**TL;DR:** A new law requires private-sector employers based in the state of New York who participates in monitoring activities to provide written notice to all employees.
 However, this law does not apply to osquery (and, by extension, Fleet) because a) osquery does not use monitoring processes that would fall under “employee monitoring” as defined by this law and b) osquery meets the exemption criteria provided by this law.

-## On May 7, 2022, a new employee electronic monitoring law came into force.
+## On May 7, 2022, a new employee electronic monitoring law was enacted.

 The legislation ([A.430/S.2628](https://legislation.nysenate.gov/pdf/bills/2021/S2628)) requires private sector employers (regardless of their size or type) in the state of New York to give employees written notice if they are being monitored or their emails, phone conversions, and/or internet usage is being intercepted in any way.